 How pay-as-you-go mobile broadband works

-On traditional pay-as-you-go phone plans, you top up your account with credit, then spend that credit each time you make a call, send a text, or use the internet.
+On traditional pay-as-you-go phone or SIM-only plans, you top up your account with credit, then spend that credit each time you make a call, send a text, or use the internet.
 PAYG mobile broadband, however, works a bit differently.

 Once you use all that data - or when 30 days is up, whichever comes sooner - you can top it up by buying another batch of data.